supabase/splinter/docs/0002_auth_users_exposed.md

 ### Rationale

-Referencing the `auth.users` table in a view constrains future migrations within the `auth` schema which can slow down the deployment of security updates to your project.
+Referencing the `auth.users` table in a view can inadvertently expose more data than intended.

 ### Why shouldn't you expose auth.users with a view?

 `auth.users` is the primary table that backs Supabase Auth.
 It contains detailed information about each of your projects users, their login methods, and other personally identifiable information.
-Supabase Auth periodically executes migrations against `auth.users` and other tables in the `auth` schema to:

-- Enable new features
-- Improve performance
-- Apply security patches

-Creating views against the `auth.users` table creates enforced constraints within Postgres that can cause Supabase Auth's migrations to fail.
-That delays our ability to roll out updates to your project, for example, time sensitive security updates.
+In Postgres, the built in mechanism for controlling access to rows within a table is row level security (RLS).
+By default, views in Postgres are "security definer" which means they do not respect RLS rules associated with the tables in the view's query.
+Materialized views similarly don't support RLS.

+As a result, a `public` security definer view referencing `auth.users` exposes all user records to all API users, which is likely not what application developers intended.

 ### How to Resolve

-The recommended solution for managing access to user data is best documented in the [auth docs](https://supabase.com/docs/guides/auth/managing-user-data).
+There are 2 recommended solutions for exposing user data to your application.

+#### Trigger on auth.users

-Summarizing from the docs, we recommend creating a table in the public schema e.g. `public.profiles` containing a subset of columns from `auth.users` that are appropriate for your application's use case.
+This option involves creating a table in the public schema, e.g. `public.profiles`, containing a subset of columns from `auth.users` that are appropriate for your application's use case.
 You can then set a trigger on `auth.users` to automatically insert the relevant data into `public.profiles` any time a new user is inserted into `auth.users`.

 Note that triggers execute in the same transaction as the insert into `auth.users` so you must check the trigger logic carefully as any errors could block user signups to your project.

-### Example
+An additional benefit of this approach is that the `public.profiles` table provides a logical place to store any additional user metadata that is needed for the application.

-To start we need a location to store public user data in the `public` scheam:
+To start we need a location to store public user data in the `public` schema:

 ```sql
 create table public.profiles (